DJDevon3/My_Circuit_Python_Projects/Boards/atmel-samd/Adafruit Gemma M0/Candle Flicker/README.md

 Highly recommend you use a warm white LED instead of cool white LED it's easier on the eyes.

+Code uses randomized voltages for light intensity and randomized sleep duration (in milliseconds) to produce the flicker effect

 # Required Hardware
 - 2-pin LED
 - Any Adafruit Microcontroller